Abu Kabir: 1947–1948 war

 In 1947, Abu Kabir was situated at the entrance to Tel Aviv on the main road to Jerusalem.
 On 30 November 1947, the day after the UN voted on the Partition Plan, an Arab mob in Abu Kabir attacked a car with Jewish passengers, killing all three.
 Jewish retaliatory strikes followed.
 On 2 December the Haganah's Kiryati Brigade blew up an Arab house in Abu Kabir, and the IZL torched several buildings four days later, killing at least two persons.

 During Operation Lamed Hey (Hebrew for "35"), named for the 35 casualties of an attack on the Convoy of 35, Abu Kabir was raided to "cleanse it of the forces acting there."
 On the night of 12–13 February 1948, the Haganah struck simultaneously at Abu Kabir, Jibalia, Tel a-Rish and the village of Yazur.
 At Abu Kabir, 13 Arabs were killed, including the Mukhtar, and 22 injured.

 According to the Palestine Post, on 16 February 1948 the Haganah repulsed an Arab attack on Tel Aviv from Abu Kabir.

 A second major attack on Abu Kabir was launched on 13 March, the objective of which was, "the destruction of the Abu Kabir neighborhood".
 By this time the neighborhood was mostly abandoned by its inhabitants and was guarded by a few dozen militiamen.
 Sappers blew up a number of houses and this was the first attack in which Yishuv-produced Davidka mortars were used to shell the neighborhood.
 Inaccurate and very loud, the mortars had a demoralizing effect claimed to have reached "as far as Gaza".

 A month after Abu Kabir was conquered, David Ben-Gurion told the Israeli Provisional Government that Jaffa's Arab population should not be allowed to return: "If there will be [an] Abu Kebir again - this would be impossible.
 The world needs to understand we are 700,000 against 27 million, one against forty ...
 It won't be acceptable to us for Abu Kebir to be Arab again."

-Walid Khalidi writes that the Haganah completed the demolition of Abu Kabir by March 31.
-On April 19, 1948, The Palestine Post reported that "In the Abu Kebir area, the Haganah dispersed Arabs who tried to erect an emplacement facing the Aka factory in Givat Herzl.
+Walid Khalidi writes that the Haganah completed the demolition of Abu Kabir by 31 March.
+On 19 April 1948, The Palestine Post reported that "In the Abu Kebir area, the Haganah dispersed Arabs who tried to erect an emplacement facing the Aka factory in Givat Herzl.
 Two Arabs were shot as they approached the Maccabi Quarter."